PolygonJaipur/BUIDL-IRL/nft-collection/frontend/README.md

 import { useAccount, useContract, useContractRead, useSigner } from "wagmi";
 ```
 - `useAccount` as we know is gonna give us the connected user's address, `useContract` helps us interact with the contract, `useContractRead` is a special variant of `useContract` which helps us execute contract read functions easily, and lastly, `useSigner` to give us the Signer for the connected user.
-- Lets put these imports to use now!
+- Lets put these imports to use!
 ```jsx
 const { address } = useAccount();
 const { data: signer } = useSigner();